Organising a Case Conference

 Nurses will also be able to discuss with the older person whether they want to attend and who from their family or friends involved in their care that they would want to be involved.

+Older people often are involved with a number of different care providers.
 The number and type of service providers may differ if the person is living at home or is living an aged care facility.

 People involved in providing care and support can include: